ankumpetvimala/Java-Maven/README.md

 Maven follows a standard directory structure which helps in automatic compilation and testing.

 ---
+## Steps
+1. Launched an EC2 Ubuntu instance with ports 22, 80, and 8080 open.
+2. Installed Java, Maven, Docker, and Git.
+3. Set up Jenkins in a Docker container.
+4. Created a Java HelloWorld app with `pom.xml`.
+5. Configured a Jenkins Freestyle job to build the app with Maven (`clean package`).
+6. Captured a screenshot of the successful build console output.
+7. Documented the process

 ## ⚙️ Task 1: Create a Maven Project